-Empathy, the ability to understand the feelings and experiences of another, has been revealed by the global pandemic as an essential skill leaders today must acquire.
+Empathy, the ability to understand the feelings and experiences of another, is an essential skill leaders today must acquire.

-When leaders manage their teams with empathy, they are able to address many of the common challenges the employees feel today including burnout, complacency, distrust, and lack of resilience.
+When leaders manage their teams with empathy, they are able to address many of the common challenges the employees feel, including burnout, complacency, distrust, and lack of resilience.

-There are many challenges that the post-pandemic workplace faces, from high rates of employee attrition to new work environments including fully remote to hybrid work arrangements.
+There are many challenges that workplaces face, from high rates of employee attrition to fully remote or hybrid work arrangements.

-Since the new hybrid workplace creates a situation that makes it harder for people to connect on a personal level, this can lead to the isolation of employees.
-In addition, families are still navigating the daily ritual of quarantine notices and closed daycares, leaving a parent to often balance children at home while trying to work.
+Since the hybrid workplace makes it harder for people to connect on a personal level, this can lead to the isolation of employees.
+And employees are just plain exhausted; people are seeking a new way forward.

 Ginnie Carlier, Vice Chair of Talent Management for EY, recently shared on The Happy At Work Podcast ways in which EY has recognized these new realities and prioritized the incorporation empathetic leadership when working with colleagues and teams.